volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

         name = "Content-Type"

-        // One of the arguments from this list "presence exact regex" must be set exact = "application/json"
+        // One of the arguments from this list "presence exact regex" can be set

+        exact = "application/json"
       }

       http_method = "http_method"

       incoming_port {
-        // One of the arguments from this list "port port_ranges no_port_match" must be set port = "6443"
+        // One of the arguments from this list "port port_ranges no_port_match" can be set

+        port = "6443"
       }

       path {
-        // One of the arguments from this list "path regex prefix" must be set prefix = "/register/"
+        // One of the arguments from this list "prefix path regex" must be set

+        regex = "regex"
       }

       query_params {
         key = "assignee_username"

-        // One of the arguments from this list "regex exact" must be set exact = "exact"
+        // One of the arguments from this list "exact regex" can be set

+        exact = "exact"
       }
     }